ghr85/CC0202_Multi_Class_Ecosystem_HW/readme.md

 You are given details of an ecosystem to be created.
 This ecosystem contains 3 classes which need to be created and interact with one another through their methods and attributes.
+The classes defined are Bear, River and Fish - each with their own requisite attributes and functions as per MVP.

 Stick to your principles: